This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 — Eat outdoors.
 The science shows that being outside is safer than indoors, specifically when dining and riding certain attractions.
 If you feel more comfortable dining outside, I helped WDW Prep School create a guide that lists every dining location currently open with outdoor seating.

-— At Table Service restaurants, you can remove your mask after you’re seated, but I always kept mine on until my food or drink arrived and then put it back on as soon as I was finished, especially if I was indoors.
+— At Table Service restaurants, you can remove your mask after you’re seated, but I always keep mine on until my food or drink arrive and then put it back on as soon as I finish, especially if I’m indoors.

 — Don’t handle merchandise unless you’re going to buy it or if you truly need a better look.
 There are signs asking guests to not touch items unless necessary.